rancher/rancher-docs/docs/reference-guides/monitoring-v2-configuration/receivers.md

 #    key: string
 ```

-For more information on enabling alerting for `rancher-cis-benchmark`, see [this section.](../../how-to-guides/advanced-user-guides/cis-scan-guides/enable-alerting-for-rancher-compliance.md)
+For more information on enabling alerting for `rancher-compliance-benchmark`, see [this section.](../../how-to-guides/advanced-user-guides/compliance-scan-guides/enable-alerting-for-rancher-compliance.md)

 ## Trusted CA for Notifiers